About this job

 How to apply

-The completed application form, along with the Recruitment and Disability Monitoring Form should be sent by email to hrrecruitment@unison.co.uk quoting the correct Ref: R2/25
+The completed application form along with the Recruitment and Disability Monitoring Form should be returned to n.vacancies@unison.co.uk by e-mail, or by post to UNISON Office Reception, 140 -150 Pilgrim Street Newcastle Upon Tyne NE1 6TH

-Please save your documents as your full name, post, reference number.
+Please save your documents starting with your full name in the document name.

 About UNISON